sit-2021-int214/029-2021-Olympics-in-Tokyo/README.md

 ## Overview

 ## Steps
-1.Search datasets from Kaggle
+1. Search datasets from Kaggle
-2.Define a question
+2. Define a question
-3.Download library and dataset
+3. Download library and dataset
-4.Explore the dataset
+4. Explore the dataset

 ## Tools
 - R Studio